jyrkioraskari/IFCtoLBD/README.md

 ## Compiling the code
-The converter can be compiled using maven and Java JDK (the above link).
-Maven can be downloaded from https://maven.apache.org/download.cgi.
+The converter can be compiled using Maven and the Java JDK.
+Maven is a build automation tool for managing a project’s build.
+You can download Maven from Apache Maven from https://maven.apache.org/download.cgi.

 First, make sure that the `JAVA_HOME` environment variable point to the JAVA JDK directory.
 JRE is not enough.
 Then run the following commands: